About CAE etc...

 We have not had our herd tested for Brucellosis either.
 We have had many of our animals tested for it, either ones we've sold, or had complete blood workups run.
 All Brucellosis testing has been negative.

 I've decided to address Mycoplasma here, as it's become such a huge issue to breeders throughout the country.
 According to K-State, goat herds throughout the country are full of Mycoplasma threats.
 Mycoplasma, in layman's terms is a tiny organism capable of mutating it's appearance, making it difficult to diagnose.
 It causes swollen knees, arthritis type symptoms, mastitis, influenza and pneumonia type infections, and the list goes on and on.
 It can also cause death.
 It can and does give false positive readings on the cELISA tests we seem to rely so heavily on.
 According to the Goat Medicine text book, if you get a suspicious positive result on a CAE test, you need to explore synovial fluid tests to ensure you aren't dealing with Mycoplasma or other bacterial contaminants to the tests.
 We have a test on the market that is much much more accurate, it's quite a lot more expensive as well.
-It's called a PCR test which in my understanding is a DNA test that is conclusive as to whether or not the animal actually has CAE.
+It's called a PCR test which in my understanding is a deeper genetic type test that is conclusive as to whether or not the animal actually has CAE.
 If you need test results to tell you what you already know, that your animal is healthy, send off a blood sample for a PCR.
 That said, Mycoplasma like E-coli, clostridiums, and tetanus are organisms in our environments that our caprine friends have to deal with on a daily basis.
 If the animals' immune systems are not compromised, they usually sail right on through with out any problems.
 When an animal's system is not up to par though, like copper deficiencies, less than ideal weights, odd weather changes, etc...we run into problems with these bacterias.
 Mycoplasma infections are not dirty little secrets and should not be fodder for the gossip mill any more than any of the diseases our goats face, simply because they are goats.
 We as breeders need to be sympathetic towards our fellow breeders, knowing we all face the same challenges in our herds that everyone else throughout the country faces.